buraksekili/tyk-docs/tyk-docs/content/tyk-stack/tyk-multi-data-centre/tyk-multi-data-centre.md

 1. A Tyk Gateway instance(s) specially configured as slaves
 2. A Redis DB

+### MDCB Keys Synchronizer

+Since MDCB v1.9.0 you can enable the full synchronization of api keys, certificates and oauth2 clients in advance, this means that it will synchronize all the resources when a new group of worker nodes is connected, making the nodes less dependant of the  MDCB layer in the long term.
+Is recommended to use this feature with tyk v4.1 in order to maintain consistency of the data across the datacenters.
+For more information about how to configure this feature refer to {link}

 ## Use Case

 You are company ABC with the following Data Centre Locations: